 Chair, Department of Radiation Oncology

-Douglas Arthur, MD is a professor and chairman of the Department of Radiation Oncology at VCU Massey Cancer Center, as well as the associate director of clinical affairs.
+Douglas W. Arthur, MD, is professor and chairman of the Department of Radiation Oncology at VCU Massey Cancer Center and associate director of clinical affairs.
 In 2016, he was named the Florence and Hyman Meyers Endowed Chair.
-Dr. Arthur earned his MD from Wake Forest University’s Bowman Gray School of Medicine in 1989 and then went on to complete a residency in radiation oncology at the VCU School of Medicine.
-He completed his training with a clinical fellowship at the Memorial Sloan-Kettering Cancer Center in New York before joining the VCU faculty in 1994.
+Dr. Arthur earned his MD from Wake Forest University’s Bowman Gray School of Medicine in 1989, completed residency in radiation oncology at the VCU School of Medicine, and a clinical fellowship at Memorial Sloan-Kettering Cancer Center before joining VCU faculty in 1994.

-Arthur’s research interests include clinical studies focusing on the treatment of breast cancer with special interest in the development and use of accelerated partial breast irradiation.
-He has a long history of clinical trial development and successful participation at the national level and is recognized nationally for his clinical trial accruals.
-He is a breast committee member of the NRG Oncology national cooperative trial group and co-chairman of their locoregional subcommittee.
-He also belong to other clinical trial affairs.
+His research focuses on clinical trials for the treatment of breast cancer, with special interest in the development and use of accelerated partial breast irradiation.
+He has a long history of clinical-trial development and is recognized nationally for trial accruals.
+Dr. Arthur is a breast committee member of the NRG Oncology cooperative group and co-chair of its locoregional subcommittee, among other clinical-trial leadership roles.

 Paula D. Bos, PhD